DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 | Windows  | `%ProgramData%\Datadog .NET Tracer\logs\` |
 | Linux    | `/var/log/datadog/`                       |

-**Note:**: On Linux, the .NET Tracer will _not_ create the log directory automatically.
-You need to create this directory before you enabled debug mode.
+**Note:**: On Linux, you must create the logs directory before you enabled debug mode.

 For more details on how to configure the .NET Tracer, see the [Configuration][1] section.